DIARY-Top Economic Events to May 31 | Education

 Government Debt Auctions Political and General News

-** LONDON - UK finance minister Jeremy Hunt speaks to parliament's Treasury Committee about the budget plan he announced on March 15 – 0845 GMT WASHINGTON DC - Participation by ECB board member Isabel Schnabel in panel discussion at 39th Annual National Association for Business Economics' (NABE) Economic Policy Conference, "Orienting Policy for a Polarized World", in Washington, D.C. – 2040 GMT
+LONDON - UK finance minister Jeremy Hunt speaks to parliament's Treasury Committee about the budget plan he announced on March 15 – 0845 GMT WASHINGTON DC - Participation by ECB board member Isabel Schnabel in panel discussion at 39th Annual National Association for Business Economics' (NABE) Economic Policy Conference, "Orienting Policy for a Polarized World", in Washington, D.C – 2045 GMT

+WASHINGTON DC - Federal Reserve Vice Chair for Supervision Michael Barr testifies on "Bank Supervision" before the House Financial Services Committee - 1400 GMT LONDON - Victoria Cleland, Executive Director for Payments at Bank of England, participates as a pre-recorded panellist at the Silk Road Cash & Payments Conference on 'Cross border payments: The future of money' – 0245 GMT LONDON - Catherine L. Mann, member of the Monetary Policy Committee of the Bank of England, participates as a panellist at the 39th Annual National Association for Business Economics (NABE) Economic Policy Conference on 'Inflation and Monetary Policy' – 1850 GMT MONTREAL, Canada - Toni Gravelle Deputy Governor of the Bank of Canada delivers a speech at the National Bank Annual Financial Services Conference on the market liquidity measures taken during COVID – 1645 GMT STOCKHOLM - Riksbank executive board meeting - 0700 GMT BERLIN - Governing Council of the ECB holds non-monetary policy meeting in Frankfurt THURSDAY, MARCH 30 ** STOCKHOLM - Sweden Riksbank publishes the report, "Account of Monetary Policy in 2022" – 0730 GMT

+** STOCKHOLM - Riksbank Deputy Governor Aino Bunge will participate in a seminar on Sweden's future ecosystem for payments, based on the conclusions of the payments Inquiry.
+Anna Kinberg Batra Inquiry Chair and Governor Elect of Stockholm County, Bjorn Segendorff, adviser, BIS Innovation Hub Nordic Centre, and Paula da Silva, CEO of P27 Nordic Payments, will also participate.
+The seminar will be led by Pehr Wissén, Professor Emeritus of Practice, Swedish House of Finance and forms, part of the SNS/SHoF Finance panel – 1045 GMT ** SAN FRANCISCO - Federal Reserve Board Governor Christopher Waller speaks on "The Unstable Phillips Curve" before the Federal Reserve Bank of San Francisco Macroeconomics and Monetary Policy Conference

-FLORENCE, Italy - Keynote speech by ECB President Christine Lagarde at "Nuovi incontri per il Futuro - Future-oriented meetings" organised by Osservatorio Permanente Giovani-Editori in Florence - 1500 GMT BRIDGEPORT, Connecticut - Federal Reserve Bank of New York President John Williams speaks and participates in a moderated discussion covering the economic outlook and monetary policy at event hosted by Housatonic Community College - 1905 GMT TUESDAY, APRIL 4
+** CLEVELAND - Federal Reserve Board Governor Lisa Cook speaks on the U.S. economic outlook and monetary policy before the 2023 Midwest Economics Association's 87th Annual Meeting – 2145 GMT FLORENCE, Italy - Participation by ECB President Christine Lagarde in a Q&A session with students at "Nuovi incontri per il Futuro - Future-oriented meetings" organised by Osservatorio Permanente Giovani-Editori in Florence - 1500 GMT BRIDGEPORT, Connecticut - Federal Reserve Bank of New York President John Williams speaks and participates in a moderated discussion covering the economic outlook and monetary policy at event hosted by Housatonic Community College - 1905 GMT

+SATURDAY, APRIL 1 ** FRANKFURT - Participation by ECB Board member Luis de Guindos in a panel at the event, "The outlook for the economy and finance", organised by Ambrosetti – 0630 GMT

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)